 All was not lost, however, thanks to some photos of the church posted online.
 Outside the church was a sign saying New Beginnings International and listing services times and the name of Pastor Jake Jacobs.
 This church, I discovered, had a Facebook page, with email address and phone number.
 Phoning out of the blue was a little beyond my courage limits, so I sent an email, not very hopeful of a response.
 But, to my astonishment, the following day I received a friendly and encouraging reply from Bishop Jake Jacobs, and a day after that I was making my way to Wangford.

 There is another Wangford in the east of the county.
 This one is in The Brecks in the northwest, a sandy, seemingly remote area with few churches spread out over great distances, unlike any other area of Suffolk.
 The explanation for this lack of churches appears to be the unsuitability of the land for farming, leading to sparse settlement by the Anglo-Saxons.
 Spelled variously St Denis or St Denys, this church is as strange as the land it exists in: the edge of the Lakenheath airfield, a no-man’s-land, reached along a potholed track past high fences and No Entry and Private Road signs (see header photo).
 I felt like I’d departed the country – the planet, even – when I turned up at the church under a heavy sky.
 Outside was an old pick-up truck, which somehow seemed fitting.
 Unsure whether this meant Bishop (or Pastor?)
 Jake had already arrived – there was no obvious owner of this truck to be seen – I phoned to let him know I was here.
 He was running late, he said, which gave me time to walk round the church, finding the south side smelling of pigs, who inhabited the adjacent field, and the north side smelling of camomile.
 On the southwest corner of the tower, I saw an engraving in the stone which I assumed was a scratch dial, but now I’m not so sure: I recognise the symbol, but can’t remember its meaning.
+(I have since been told it is an Ordance Survey symbol).

 Pastor Jake, from Compton, California, arrived a little while later in another, much more modern, pick-up truck, and what I thought was military uniform but he told me were just his normal clothes.
 The building had been leased to New Beginnings International since the 1980s, he said, and wasn’t a military church.
 I imagine the majority of those who attend it must be in the US Airforce, however, Lakenheath being owned but not used by the RAF.
 The interior was downright bizarre: a shell built inside the church, it resembled nothing more than a conference room, without any windows at all.
 The floor was covered in thick purple carpet, and the stone around the doors was painted gold.
 I suppose the fact it is a shell is the only reason such a thing would have been allowed in a historic building – although the gold paint might be pushing it a bit.